DhruvKhemani/Praesidium/CONTRIBUTING.md

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.

+## Code Structure

+The following is an overview over the source code so that you know where to add your code:

+    Python imports
+    ...
+    Utility variables
+    ...
+    Utility related classes and functions
+    ...
+    Card / reader related classes and functions
+    ...
+    UI related classes and functions
+    ...
+    Bitcoin related classes and functions
+    ...
+    Application start

+When contributing any kind of code, please make sure your additions are in the right category.

 ## Asking Questions

 Have a question?
 Just open a new issue or send a e-mail to gps.135.gps@gmail.com and you should get a quick response.